 “I’ve known him for over 18 years and we’ve been hunting together for that long,” she said.
 “Both of us absolutely love wildlife, we respect wildlife.”

 Cougar spottings are rare outside of B.C.
 Over three quarters of Canada’s cougar population lives there, with a large portion of those residing on Vancouver Island.
-However, they can occasionally be found in the prairies, Quebec, and Ontario.
+However, they can occasionally be found in the prairies.
 If you encounter a cougar, it is advised that you back away slowly and make yourself look as large as possible — oh, and don’t take out your camera unless you’re a wildlife expert.